- James DeMonaco

 - Release Date

-In The Purge: Anarchy, writer-director James DeMonaco returns to his disturbing world of “countrywide catharsis” by way of savage, unchecked violence.
+In The Purge: Anarchy, writer-director James DeMonaco returns to his disturbing world of “countrywide catharsis” through savage, unchecked violence.
 After the 2013 original earned over $85 million above its slim $3 million budget, Blumhouse Productions couldn’t resist ordering a follow-up.
-The superior result proves less mean-spirited than The Purge, and even emphasizes the moral conflict to be drawn from the central concept.
-Nevertheless, the movie’s attempts at social commentary about the decline of U.S. culture and increasingly extreme politics are overshadowed by the way DeMonaco revels in morbid ultra-violence.
+The superior result proves less mean-spirited than The Purge and even emphasizes the moral conflict drawn from the central concept.
+Nevertheless, the movie’s attempts at social commentary about the decline of U.S. culture and increasingly extreme politics are overshadowed by how DeMonaco revels in morbid ultra-violence.
 But then, even with fewer notable stars (the original featured Ethan Hawke and Lena Heady), the sequel boasts stronger characters and an undeniable narrative thrust.

-For the uninitiated, the film takes place fewer than 10 years in the future, when an Annual Purge, launched by a dominant political party known as the “New Founding Fathers”, allots 12 hours for citizens to engage in free reign crime without legal repercussions.
-Each year on March 22 at 7 pm, the Emergency Broadcast System announces the commencement of the Purge, a time during which many citizens lock themselves inside, while others go out to commit unspeakable crimes.
+For the uninitiated, the film takes place fewer than ten years in the future, when an Annual Purge, launched by a dominant political party known as the “New Founding Fathers,” allots 12 hours for citizens to engage in free reign crime without legal repercussions.
+Each year on March 22 at 7 pm, the Emergency Broadcast System announces the commencement of the Purge, a time during which many citizens lock themselves inside while others go out to commit unspeakable crimes.
 Presumably, the intended purpose is to allow everyday citizens the opportunity to blow off steam (an understatement, of course).
-However, as Anarchy suggests, it’s actually a political weapon to reduce the surplus population, eliminate the lower-classes who cannot afford to protect themselves, and further empower the upper classes.
-As a result, the audience is meant to feel disgust for those who participate in the act; but how are we supposed to feel about ourselves, having watched these acts taking place?
+However, as Anarchy suggests, it’s actually a political weapon to reduce the surplus population, eliminate the lower classes who cannot afford to protect themselves, and further empower the upper classes.
+As a result, the film means the audience to feel disgusted about those who participate in the act.
+But how are we supposed to feel about ourselves, having watched these acts taking place?

 After my disturbing experience with The Purge on opening night (read the original review for details), I avoided seeing Anarchy in theaters.
 The audience in my screening of the original seemed to celebrate the movie’s violence and completely overlooked its disturbing intent.
-They cheered with unbridled enthusiasm over the violence, eerily mirroring the bloodthirsty purging killers onscreen.
-The crowd’s reaction suggested not only that DeMonaco’s social commentary failed to connect with his audience, but that his audience was much worse than he thought, and ultimately The Purge was less satirical than he no doubt envisioned.
+Instead, they cheered with unbridled enthusiasm over the violence, eerily mirroring the bloodthirsty purging killers onscreen.
+The crowd’s reaction suggested not only that DeMonaco’s social commentary failed to connect with his audience but that his audience was much worse than he thought.
+Ultimately, The Purge was less satirical than he envisioned.
 At any moment, I suspected the crowd would explode in their own violent purge.

 With Anarchy, dim-witted viewers have less chance of confusing or overlooking DeMonaco’s message, but his commentary isn’t as intelligent or well-executed as he believes it to be.
 DeMonaco’s attack against the wealthy 1% isn’t subtle.
 He depicts the upper-classes purchasing the lives of less-fortunate people—who volunteer for a hefty sum to be deposited into their family’s bank accounts—just so the super-rich can kill in the safety of their own home.
 On the periphery, we see subversive video of an anti-Purge movement led by pseudo-intellectual-cum-revolutionary Carmelo (Michael K. Williams), whose followers fight violence with violence.
-When Leo and his gang of helpless citizens are captured by a band of well-to-dos auctioning off prisoners for sport killing, Carmelo comes to the rescue, which is less a revolution than a small resistance.
+When a band of well-to-dos auctioning off prisoners for sport killing capture Leo and his gang of helpless citizens, Carmelo comes to the rescue, which is less a revolution than a small resistance.

-With a concept that may have sounded bonkers and implausible until Donald Drumpf became a potential frontrunner for the 2016 presidential election two years after its release, The Purge: Anarchy offers a few frightening ideas and modern day reflectors—none of which are explored to their full potential.
-Grillo makes an affable hero, and his scenes guiding his frightening gaggle from one tense situation to the next is undeniably engaging.
+With a concept that may have sounded bonkers and implausible until Donald Drumpf became a potential frontrunner for the 2016 presidential election two years after its release, The Purge: Anarchy offers a few frightening ideas and modern-day reflectors—none of which the movie explores to their full potential.
+Grillo makes an affable hero, and his scenes guiding his frightening gaggle from one tense situation to the next are undeniably engaging.
 DeMonaco demonstrates improved confidence behind the camera, and his cinematographer Jacques Jouffret captures night scenes with admirable digital clarity.
 But the movie’s clumsy attempt at a message doesn’t add much substance to a project that exists purely to make money (it cost about $10 million and earned well over $100 million) and entertain audiences with chaotic bloodshed.